-All immigrant and fiancée visa applicants, regardless of age, are required to undergo a medical examination before receiving a visa.
-All applicants must undergo a examination administered by one of the Embassy’s designated doctors before the visa interview.
-Please bring the unopened examination results to the interview.
-If you need information about the location and contact information for our panel physicians, please contact the Immigrant Visa Unit.
+All immigrant and fianc(é)e visa applicants, regardless of age, are required to undergo a medical examination before receiving a visa.
+This medical examination must be performed by one of the panel physician authorized by the Embassy.
+To obtain the information regarding our authorized panel physicians, please contact us by clicking here.

 Please do not bring any electronic equipment or large bags/suitcases to the Embassy.
 Cameras, cell phones, computers and other electronics are not allowed inside the building.